One of our office’s most commonly heard questions is: “How much do long term disability attorneys charge?”

 It was, therefore, no great surprise when I recently read in an attorney trade journal that billings at many large firms are way down, and clients seek alternatives in fee arrangements.
 It appears the day of excessive hourly legal billings is going out of style, and if those lawyers don’t adapt, they may end up without future clients.

-For my entire career, I have believed that an attorney should be rewarded if he is successful in obtaining a good result for his client.
-That means if there is no recovery, there should be no fee; and if there is a recovery, the lawyer should be entitled to a small percentage.
+For my entire career, I have believed that an attorney should be rewarded if he successfully obtains a good result for his client.
+That means if there is no recovery, there should be no fee; if there is a recovery, the lawyer should be entitled to a small percentage.
 I believe that attorneys who work on a contingent or contingency fee basis perform a valuable service to the public because they take cases that poor and middle-class clients could not otherwise afford to bring.
-I find that most clients dislike paying high hourly attorneys’ fees and that they like to tie their lawyer’s compensation to performance.
-It gives him added incentive to produce great results.
-Obviously, a contingent fee lawyer has an incentive to work harder on a case where he stands to earn a percentage of the recovery as a fee.

-We handle most long term disability claims on a contingency fee basis, meaning that we charge a percentage of the amount recovered.
-It is contingent in that you owe us nothing if there is no recovery.
-If your internal administrative appeal is successful and your claim is reinstated during the appeal process, then our fee is a percentage of the back pay that is owed and a percentage of future monthly long term disability benefits for 12 months.
-We also advance costs and expenses.
+We thoroughly screen and investigate our potential cases to evaluate their merits.
+If we decide to accept your case, we will fully dedicate our resources towards a favorable recovery.
+Suppose your internal administrative appeal is successful, and your claim is reinstated during the appeal process.
+In that case, our fee is a percentage of the back pay owed and a percentage of future monthly long term disability benefits for 12 months.

 If it is necessary to file a lawsuit in federal court, it’s slightly different: